jafarimahdi/C-/README.md

 -   How to solve if two interfaces having same method name
 -   What is publicly implemented and Explicitly implemented
 -   Why does the .net doesn't support multiple inheritance using classes
--   How to implement an interface by inheriting it
+-   Implement an interface by inheriting it

 ## Collections and Generics

--   What are the Types of collections and What is IEnumerable, ICollection, IList, IDictionary
+-   Types of collections and What is IEnumerable, ICollection, IList, IDictionary
--   What is ArrayList, HashTable, SortedList, Queue, Stack
+-   ArrayList, HashTable, SortedList, Queue, Stack
--   How to iterate using IEnumerable
+-   iterate using IEnumerable
 -   How sort using IComparer and IComparable
--   What are the advantages of Generics and How they work at Runtime
+-   Advantages of Generics and How they work at Runtime
--   What are Generic methods and Generic collection classes
+-   Generic methods and Generic collection classes
--   What is List and Dictionary
+-   List and Dictionary

 ## Assemblies and GAC

--   What is difference between DLL and EXE
+-   Difference between DLL and EXE
--   How to build a class library
+-   Build a class library
--   How to use a Class Library in another Application
+-   Use a Class Library in another Application
 -   What is Namespace
 -   Internal Access Specifier
 -   Types of Assemblies